Opentrons/opentrons/api/docs/source/v2/new_modules.rst

 Deactivate Lid
 ++++++++++++++
-This deactivates the lid only of the thermocycler.
+This deactivates only the heated lid of the Thermocycler Module.

 .. code-block:: python